rem137/Extensions/README.md

 The `env` property can contain any of the following values, which can be combined with a `+` to specify more than one.
 Whitespace is ignored.

 - `all` - All bot environments are supported.
+(Can be specified if you use only the bot's api)
-- `browser` - Any browser, does not include Electron.
+- `browser` - Supports non-Electron browsers
-- `cli` - Any command line.
+- `cli` - Supports command lines.
-- `electron` - Only supported in Electron.
+- `electron` - Supports Electron.
-- `cloud` - Only cloud servers are supported.
+- `cloud` - Supports cloud servers.
-- `mac` - Only Mac servers are supported.
+- `mac` - Supports Mac servers.

+If neither `cloud` nor `mac` is specified, it is assumed that both are supported.

 Examples:
 - `browser+electron` - Will only be loaded if in a browser (launched with a bookmarklet), or in Electron